udryan10/trello-automation/README.md

 utilities for automating common trello tasks.

 # trello-copy.rb
-Creates a new board and moves the backlog cards from a source board to the newley created board
+Creates a new board and moves the backlog cards from a source board to the newly created board

 ### Install
     git clone https://github.com/udryan10/trello-automation.git